BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 As of release 1.4, the Xavier engine is also capable of scanning different types of barcodes (one dimensional, two dimensional, QR code etc...).
 This new feature works seemlessly alongside of the MRZ scanning functionality.

+Starting release 1.5, the Xavier engine will now return result in both XML and JSON format

 To integrate the Xavier MRZ SDK into your project, you need to include the <b>Xavier.framework</b> and <b>tessdata</b> training folder in your Xcode project (Figure 4).

 The provided demo project was created using <b>Xcode 7.2.1</b> IDE.
 Please download the XavierTestApplication and follow the instructions below on setting up and running the Xavier MRZ SDK demo application in Xcode IDE.
 The project is configured to compile at iOS 9.